You are currently viewing Living in Lymington: A Comprehensive Guide to the Area

 New Forest Ponies and Horse.
 Image credit: Unsplash

-Lymington also provides breathtaking views of the Solent and the Isle of Wight for those seeking a coastal escape.
+Lymington also boasts spectacular views of the Solent and the Isle of Wight, providing a perfect backdrop for those drawn to coastal vistas.

 St Barbe Museum and Art Gallery